jruby/jrubyfx/Getting Started.md

 ----------------
 Without interaction, most programs are useless.
 FXML lets you specify what method should be called when something happens, like a button click or key press.
 However, in order to call code, it needs to know where its located, which is where the controller comes in.
 FXML allows multiple types of actions: script actions in embedded javascript, and controller actions in Java/JRuby.
 If you want to use embedded script actions in javascript, this is not the guide for you; look it up on the internet.

 In the Scene Builder, drag a `Button` onto the surface of the designer, and click the Code section at the bottom of the properties on the right side.
 This is all the events that it supports.
 Yes, quite a few!
-Find the On Action one (it should be the first one), and set its value to `#click`.
+Find the On Action one (it should be the first one), and set its value to `#sayClicked`.
 Lets have it so when we click this button, the "Hello World!" text changes to "You clicked me!".

 **NOTE:** If you are using the sample, you won't be able to move the button around, only in front of or after the label.
 This is how HBox'es work.
 Don't panic.
 If you _really_ want absoloute positiong (not really a good idea for proper apps), then use an `AnchorPane`.